MilanCrest/aws/README.md

 ---

-#### **Takeaways for the Exam**

-- Understand how policies are attached to users, groups, and roles.
-- Know the parts of a policy (Effect, Principal, Action, Resource).
-- Remember that permissions can come from multiple policies for the same user.
-- Focus on least privilege to secure AWS resources.

-This should clarify IAM policies and how they work in AWS!

----

----

 ### **What is a Database?**
 A **database** is like a structured container for data.
 It helps you store, organize, and retrieve data efficiently.
 For example, think of a school storing student information.
 Instead of saving each student’s info in separate files, a database organizes it into tables, making searching or updating data faster.

----

 ### **Why Use a Database Instead of Files?**
 Storing data as individual files (e.g., on S3 or EBS) works for basic storage, but databases provide structure:
 - They allow for **indexes** to search quickly.
 - They define relationships between data (e.g., linking students to their departments).
 - They scale better when dealing with large datasets.

----

 ### **Types of Databases**